James Brown (author): Career

 His second novel, Hot Wire, focuses on the struggles of a waitress and her three sons.
 The semi-autobiographical Final Performance (Sceptre, 1988), about two brothers in Los Angeles, was reviewed in Library Journal by Kimberly G. Allen, who commented, "Its characters imbued with an honest emotional depth, this work is compelling and profoundly moving."

 He followed with The Second Story Theatre and Two Encores (Story Line collecting together a novella and short stories, "The Rat Boy" and "The Friend."
 His novel Lucky Town (Harcourt, follows a young boy who runs away from a foster home to meet his ex-con father.
-When The Los Angeles Diaries was published by HarperCollins in 2003, Publishers Weekly reviewed: